StackVista/stackstate-docs/configure/telemetry/plugins/elasticsearch_plugin.md

 3. Enter the required settings:
     - **Name** - the name to identify the Elasticsearch data source in StackState.
     - **Base URL** - the URL of the REST API of your Elasticsearch instance (default port 9200).
 Note that this must be reachable by StackState.
     - **Index pattern** - the Elasticsearch index to retrieve.
 It is possible to specify a pattern if the index is sliced by time.
+See [how to find the Elasticsearch index pattern](#find-the-elasticsearch-index-pattern).
     - **Time zone** - the timezone of the timestamps stored in the elasticsearch documents.
 This is required to ensure data is correctly processed by StackState.
     - **Time field** - the field in the Elasticsearch documents that contains the timestamp of the event/metric.
     - **Time field format** - the format of the value in the specified **Time field**.